Approximating Simple ReLU Networks based on Spectral Decomposition of Fisher Information: Simulation

 We compute the mean absolute error (MAE $= N^{-1}\sum_{i=1}^N |F(x_i) - X(x_i)^\top v|$) for approximate eigenvectors $v$ and their corresponding limiting functions $F$ identified in Section \ref{sec_main}.
 Note that for the approximate eigenvectors of Group 3, we use $F_{\gamma\gamma}$ and $F_{\ab}$ in \eqref{3a_general} and \eqref{3b_general} without the remainders $h_\gamma$, $h_d$, and $h_{\ab}$.

 The results are shown in Table \ref{tab1} and are consistent with the theorems.
 Unsurprisingly, the accuracy scales with the number of hidden neurons $m$, as reflected by the decreased MAE.
 It can also be seen that performance drops with the input dimension $d$, which is likely caused by the increased variance of $\Vert x \Vert^2 \sim \chi^2(d)$.
 We also visualize this fit in Figure \ref{fig1}, where we plot the theoretical values against the values of $X^\top v$ for each group over $N = 100$ instances of $x \sim N(0,I_d)$.
+The theoretical values are shown as red lines, while the values of $X^\top v$ are plotted as blue dots.